 The second use case for the DFSM modeling approach presented in this article is to explore the use of these low-fidelity models in design optimization studies.
 The blade pitch controller is crucial in minimizing the fatigue load and maximizing the power capture.
 For this reason, many controller optimization studies for wind and marine turbines focus on the blade pitch controller~\cite{Sundarrajan2024, Zalkind2022}.
 The design variables considered here are the natural frequency and damping ratio of the blade pitch controller:

 where the subscript `$\textrm{PC}$' stands for pitch controller.
-We simulate the system using the DFSM and OpenFAST for five key wind speeds with $\bar{\bm{w}} = [8,10,12,14,16]$.
-We use $n_s = 6$ for each wind speed.
-These wind speeds are chosen because they are highly weighted in the Weibull PDF we use for this system, as can be seen in Fig.~\ref{fig:w_prob}.
+We simulate the system using the DFSM and OpenFAST for five key wind speeds with $\bar{\bm{w}} = [10,12,14,16,18]$.
+We use $n_s = 5$ for each wind speed.
+These wind speeds are chosen because they are in the rated region, where the blade pitch controller is active and highly weighted in the Weibull PDF we use for this system.
 Because of this, DEL values calculated for these load cases are weighted higher than others.

 The validation studies carried out for the DFSM previously assume that the $\bm{x}_c$ does not change.
-These studies are carried out for a DFSM that is generated using the simulations obtained with the following value of $\bm{x}_c$:

 But to be able to use the DFSM for controller optimization studies, it is necessary to test the DFSM for different values of $\bm{x}_c$.
-We conduct a design of experiments (DOE) study, using a full-factorial sampling scheme to generate $n = 25$ different samples between its lower and upper bounds.
+We conduct a design of experiments (DOE) study, using a full-factorial sampling scheme to generate $n = 36$ different samples between its lower and upper bounds.